 The compensation committee, our compensation consultant, and management all participate in the process of setting executive compensation.
 The compensation committee has primary responsibility for determining the compensation provided to our executive officers.
 In making its determinations, the compensation committee receives information and advice from its independent compensation consultant and from management.
-Once the compensation committee develops a recommendation, it presents the recommendation to the full board of directors for approval.
+Once the compensation committee deliberates privately as a committee and develops a recommendation, it presents the recommendation to the full board of directors for approval.

-The compensation committee retained Pay Governance for advice regarding executive officer compensation for 2015.
-The primary roles of the compensation consultant during 2015 included providing the compensation committee with information on the general compensation market and trends, reviewing the structure of our compensation programs, and providing insight and analysis on compensation levels and compensation design to the compensation committee.
-During 2015, Pay Governance did not provide services to us beyond its advice regarding executive officer and director compensation, as directed by the compensation committee.
+The compensation committee retained Pay Governance for advice regarding executive officer compensation for 2017.
+The primary roles of the compensation consultant during 2017 included providing the compensation committee with information on the general compensation market and trends, reviewing the structure of our compensation programs, and providing insight and analysis on compensation levels and compensation design to the compensation committee.
+During 2017, Pay Governance did not provide services to us beyond its advice regarding executive officer and director compensation, as directed by the compensation committee.
 In connection with its retention of Pay Governance as an advisor, the compensation committee assessed the independence of the compensation consultant and determined that the compensation consultant was independent.
-Also, in September 2014, and again in February 2015 in connection with the execution of an engagement agreement, the compensation committee evaluated whether the services to be performed by the compensation consultant would raise any conflicts of interest and determined that no such conflicts of interest existed.
+On an annual basis in connection with the execution of an engagement agreement, the compensation committee has evaluated whether the services to be performed by the compensation consultant would raise any conflicts of interest and determined that no such conflicts of interest existed.

 Our executive officers are also involved in the process of reviewing executive compensation.
 Our CEO and other executives review and comment on the market compensation data, including the make-up of the various peer groups, develop proposed compensation levels for officers that report to them, and review and recommend to the compensation committee performance goals and goal weightings for our incentive plans.
 Our CEO performs and delivers to the compensation committee an evaluation of the performance of other executive officers and a self-evaluation.
-In addition, our CEO, CFO, and other members of management regularly attend compensation committee meetings.
+In addition, our CEO, CFO, and other members of management regularly attend compensation committee meetings at the invitation of the compensation committee chair.